 Use Technology – Almost everyone has a smartphone, so there’s no need to stress yourself out trying to remember everything.
 Just get technology to do it for you.
 Whenever I set up an appointment, the first thing I do is add it to my calendar.
 If I can’t add it in right then, I put a note on my to-do list to import that appointment on my calendar.
 At the same time, I input directions to the meeting so I know in advance how long it will take me to get there.
 Additionally, if I set a meeting several weeks in advance I like to set a reminder for the day before so I’m not blindsided.

 Use Post it Notes – Every now and again, technology fails us.
 Be prepared for the worst and leave yourself notes about upcoming appointments around the house.
 Try to leave notes by things you use often, like in the cutlery drawer or on the coffee machine.
 Your significant other might be a little confused when they find a note saying ‘DENTIST!’ in the sock drawer, but at least you’ll make it to your appointment.
+I mean, you’ve taken your time to find something similar to this Dentist Vista and knowing how important regular checkups are at the dentist, it would be very important for you to remember to go to this appointment.

 Aim to catch a particular bus/train – The night before your appointment check the transport schedule online and make a note of the time for the train you plan on taking.
 Not only does this stop you missing a train by a minute, but most transit websites will also let you know if there are delays.
 Even if you plan on catching a taxi it can be good to know your public transport options in case of really bad traffic.